TopGApps/QR-Share-Pro/README.md

 With QR Share, problem solved!

-Now, you can effortlessly select QR Share from the sharesheet that pops up, and you'll get a beautifully generated QR code with a beautiful interface.
+Now, you can effortlessly select QR Share from the sharesheet that pops up, and you'll get a beautifully generated QR code with an amazing interface.